- Jun 2014

 Unfortunately, until the Problem of Tahrif can be solved, I can't put trust in Hadith.

-the Quran and traditions both are unanimous in their view that there is no Prophet, no messenger and no book,
+I've already explained my views on Hadith, and as far as I know, the Quran's statement interpreted commonly is "there is no Prophet after Muhammad" is merely 33:40:the Quran and traditions both are unanimous in their view that there is no Prophet, no messenger and no book,

 Khatam in modern usage can mean "Last" or "Seal".
 The usage of "khatam" as "last" and synonymous with "akhir" appears to have emerged prior to the introduction of the Quran based on interpretations of 33:40.
 We can see this in how the this word is used in the Quran, every other verse where "khatam" appears being specifically the word "Seal" and never, from context, possible to interpret as "last", instead other words used for "last" throughout the rest of the Quran.
 The complete use of "khatam" in the Quran is below: